 MO: I often thought during my previous career that directing an art magazine would be a dream.
 I knocked on many doors with a business proposal for a new magazine, and subsequently my business partner and I got the idea approved by amana inc [a Japanese advertising company].
 Its owner wanted a magazine that would specialize in art photography.
 That is IMA’s birth story.

-LC: You just released your first English edition of IMA this year.
+LC: You released your first English edition of IMA in 2016.
 What influenced your decision to release an English version of the magazine?
 Photography is said to be a “universal language”―yet text can make a big difference.
 Can you say more?

 MO: There is a very simple reason: there were requests from IMA readers abroad who said that they would love to read the text in English.
 There is also a bigger mission: we would like young Japanese talent to become promoted and gain publicity in both domestic and foreign markets.
 There are not many Japanese artists who handle their own publicity.
 In addition, information about (and acknowledgment of) Japanese photography is not great abroad.
 It isn’t properly appreciated in the broad history of photography.